 If you’re an adventurer, water sports enthusiast and an island aficionado – you can’t get much better than backpacking through the Philippines.
-With over 7,000 islands, no matter what your idea of a perfect island trip or water sport is – the Philippines have you covered!
-Add warm, friendly people into the mix, and you’ve got yourself a bit of paradise.
+With over 7,000 islands, there is one for everybody!

 So, let’s get to it…